gianlucb/Demo_EthContractDeploy/README.md

-# C# ETHEREUM HELLOWORLD CONTRACT DEMO
+# Demo - C# HelloWorld Contract deployment on Ethereum

 Demo that deploys and use a simple HelloWorld contract to an *Ethereum* network.
 The contract has three methods: